Coco and Ash

 Okay, here we go!

 First heat your olive oil in a large pot over medium-high heat.
-When you pan is hot, add in your meat and season it with 1 tsp of salt, and 1/2 tsp of black pepper.
-Cook until it’s browned throughout.
+When you pan is hot, add in your meat and season it with 1 teaspoon of salt, and ½ teaspoon of black pepper.
+Cook until it's browned throughout.
 Classic Chili

 While you are waiting for the meat to cook, you can chop your onion, green pepper, and garlic.
 Just don't forget that your meat is cooking.
 Stir it around every few minutes.
 Now if you don't have one of these food scraper/chopper things.
 Get one now!
 It's one of those kitchen items that doesn't cost much but you'll use it ALL the time!
 Classic Chili Perfection